insected/bobbae_gcp-wiki/Workflows.md

 However, if you want to process events or chain APIs in a serverless way—or have workloads that are bursty or latency-sensitive— it may be better to use  [Workflows](https://cloud.google.com/workflows).

 [Workflows](https://cloud.google.com/workflows) scales to zero when you’re not using it, incurring no costs when it’s idle.

+It is a Serverless Orchestration Engine.

 Pricing is based on the number of steps in the workflow, so you only pay if your workflow runs.
 And because Workflows doesn’t charge based on execution time, if a workflow pauses for a few hours in between tasks, you don’t pay for this either.

 Workflows scale up automatically with very low startup time and no “cold start” effect.
 Also, it transitions quickly between steps, supporting latency-sensitive applications.